mweel1/usa_high_level/government-os-services/local-dispatch/index.md

 A user of an operating system would be able to provide the following services with their local dispatch systems:

-- Initiate text message communication
+- Initiate text message could
 - Request immediate medical emergency
+- Make a 911 call
 The operating system must provide the users govt id and location during the communication handshakes.